 Not being interrupted by your colleagues is a blessing when it comes to cleaning up procedures.
 During busy times, colleagues drop in with all kinds of questions.
-Most Quality Managers are distracted a lot due to the role they have in the organization.
+Most Quality Managers are being busy with other things due to the role they have in the organization.
 They are in the middle of everything that is going on, so most departments go to the Quality Managers when they have business questions.
 You might not know the answer, but most of the time you know who does or where someone needs to look to find the answer.

 Being forced to work from home allows you to fully concentrate on reviewing the documents and really making some progress on improving them.
 Of course, don’t do this in full isolation; include people in the team to review the improvements via any web conference solution, like Zoom or Microsoft Teams.

 A thorough analysis of data is another great activity you can do while working from home.
 We don’t mean creating a pie chart or a histogram.
 Great platforms will create these graphs for you.
 We are talking about real analysis and putting context to the data.
 Technology can visualize the data, but for years to come it won’t be able to make decisions for you on what to do.
 Yes, artificial intelligence will have a great impact here, but it will not be able to make these informed decisions for the coming years, if not decades, for now, it can only assist you.
 You know why certain deviations happened and maybe also what went wrong.
 Use these difficult times to advance and analyze the data you have.

 Build Improvement Plans